kenotron/fluent-ui-react-staging/packages/base/src/components/Checkbox/README.md

 Only use as toggle between two mutually exclusive options (binary) or in a group with shared context to offer multiple options.

 Uncontrolled vs. controlled
 Indeterminate state?
-Subcheckboxes are not checked -> don't check parent checkbox Variant color & size?
+When children checkboxes aren't checked, don't check parent checkbox.
+Variant color & size?
 Invalid state/error state?